-The Board of Directors held 4 regular quarterly meetings and 2 special meetings during the fiscal year ended June 29, 2019 ("fiscal 2019").
-During each of these regular quarterly meetings, the Independent Directors met separately in executive session, presided over by the then current Chair of the Board.
+The Board of Directors held 4 regular quarterly meetings and 3 special meetings during the fiscal year ended June 27, 2020 ("fiscal 2020").
+During each of these regular quarterly meetings, the Independent Directors met separately in executive session, presided over by the Chair of the Board.

-During fiscal 2019, each Director standing for reelection attended at least 75% of the combined number of meetings of the Board held during the period for which the Director served and of the committees on which such Director served.
+During fiscal 2020, each Director standing for reelection attended more than 75% of the combined number of meetings of the Board held during the period for which the Director served and of the committees on which such Director served.

 All members of the Board of Directors are expected to attend the annual meeting of shareholders, unless unusual circumstances prevent such attendance.
 Board and committee meetings are scheduled in conjunction with the annual meeting of shareholders.
-All then Directors attended the 2018 Annual Meeting of Shareholders held on November 16, 2018.
+All then Directors attended the 2019 Annual Meeting of Shareholders held on November 19, 2019.

-The Board currently has, and appoints the members of, a standing Audit Committee, Compensation Committee and Corporate Governance Committee.
+The Board currently has, and appoints the members of, a standing Audit Committee, Compensation Committee, Corporate Governance Committee and, as of May 20, 2020, a Finance Committee.
 Each of these committees is comprised solely of non-employee Directors, reports regularly to the full Board and annually evaluates its performance.
+In addition, on May 20, 2020, the Board established the Executive Committee to exercise certain powers and authority of the Board between Board meetings.
+The Board appoints the members of the Executive Committee, which consist of the Chair of the Board and the Chairs of each committee.

 The members of the committees as of the date of this Proxy Statement are identified in the following table.